Atom Heart Mother (film)

 Atom Heart Mother (مادر قلباتمی, translit.
-Madare ghalb atomi) is a 2013 produced Iranian film that has been released at the Berlin Film Festival 2015.
-It was a nominee at the 17th Buenos Aires International Festival of Independent Cinema, the LA Film Festival and the 2015 Odessa International Film Festival, and screened at the 65th Berlin International Film Festival, the 16th San Diego Asian Film Festival and the Zurich Film Festival, but was only permitted for screening in Iran in 2017, after some modifications required by the Ministry of Culture and Islamic Guidance.
+Madar-e ghalb atomi) is a 2013 produced Iranian film that has been released at the Berlin Film Festival 2015.
+It was a nominee at the 17th Buenos Aires International Festival of Independent Cinema, the LA Film Festival and the 2015 Odesa International Film Festival, and screened at the 65th Berlin International Film Festival, the 16th San Diego Asian Film Festival and the Zurich Film Festival, but was only permitted for screening in Iran in 2017, after some modifications required by the Ministry of Culture and Islamic Guidance.

 Title

 The title of the film is a reference to a song by Pink Floyd.